Baths Have Proven Benefits—Here are 5 Reasons to Take More of Them

 They Literally Force You to Relax

 We’re all smart phone-aholics these days, and I’m no exception.
-But when I’m in the tub, I’m at least forced to put my phone down, and not hold it in my hand, scrolling the entire time.
-You’re also alone when you’re in the tub (at least, if you live in a Brooklyn shoebox like I do).
+But when I’m in the tub, I’m at least forced to put my phone down for a minute.
+You’re also alone when you’re in the tub (at least, if you live in a Brooklyn shoebox with a tiny bathroom like I do).
 Alone time can be very hard to come by for a lot of us, and it should be valued for the treasure that it is.
 Whether or not you’re into meditation, sitting in the bath kind of naturally makes you slow down, take some deep breaths, and just pause—something that’s not exactly our normal mode of existence in 2018.
 Additionally, some believe that the warm water can release muscle tension and help with soreness, as long as you don’t make it too hot, which can be dehydrating and even dry out your skin.
 But if, like me, you just find that baths feel good, that’s pretty much reason enough.

 They Burn Calories While You’re Not Even Moving

 In possibly the best bath-related study ever, researchers at Loughborough University found that baths may help you burn calories.
 An hour-long soak raised body temperatures in study participants and resulted in burning about 140 calories—around the same amount as a half-hour walk.
-Additionally, evidence suggested that warm baths can help lower blood sugar and combat inflammation… by literally sitting there in warm water!
+Additionally, evidence suggested that warm baths can help lower blood sugar and combat inflammation… by literally sitting there!

 MORE: 15 Decadent Bath Products That Are Almost Too Pretty to Use